A Hessian Geometric Structure of Chemical Thermodynamic Systems with Stoichiometric Constraints: III. A geometric representation of equilibrium states

 By using the argument change $ x=x_{0}+S\xi$, we obtain

 Here, we note that the function maximized in Eq. (\ref{XEQVP}) is bounded above on the density space $\mathcal{X}$ \cite{n6}, which means that the function is also bounded above on the affine subspace $\mathcal{P}^{\mathcal{X}}(x_{0})$.
-Thus, the equilibrium state $x_{\mathrm{E}\mathrm{Q}}$ must exist, that is, $\mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{X}}(\tilde{T},\tilde{\mu})\cap \mathcal{P}^{\mathcal{X}}\left(x_{0}\right)\neq\phi$.
+Thus, the equilibrium state $x_{\mathrm{E}\mathrm{Q}}$ must exist, that is, $\mathcal{V}_{\mathrm{E}\mathrm{Q}}^{\mathcal{X}}(\tilde{T},\tilde{\mu})\cap \mathcal{P}^{\mathcal{X}}\left(x_{0}\right)\neq\emptyset$.

-Combining the above two steps, we obtain the following theorem: \begin{thm} Equilibrium states given by Eq. (\ref{intXsp}) (i.e., by Eq. (\ref{VPXi})) exists, if and only if the consistency condition Eq. (\ref{esposi}) is satisfied. \end{thm} An analogous theorem was originally stated by Wegscheider \cite{c4,m3} and has been recently reported in Refs. \cite{06,07}, under assumptions of ideal gas and mass-action kinetics.
-Therefore, our theorem is a generalization of their statement because we assume none of them.
-Also, if the stoichiometry matrices $S$ and $O$ satisfy $OV=0$ (i.e., ${\rm Im}[O^{T}]\subset{\rm Im}[S^{T}]$), the system is a so-called unconditionally equilibrium system \cite{06,07}.
+Combining the above two steps, we obtain the following theorem: \begin{thm} Equilibrium states exist, if and only if the consistency condition Eq. (\ref{esposi}) is satisfied.
+In that case, the intersection between the equilibrium and stoichiometric manifolds (Eq. (\ref{intXsp}) or Eq. (\ref{VPXi})) is not empty. \end{thm} An analogous theorem was originally stated by Wegscheider \cite{c4,m3} and has been recently reported in Refs. \cite{06,07}, under the ideal gas assumption and mass action kinetics.
+Therefore, our theorem is a generalization of their statement because we use neither ideal gas nor mass action kinetics assumptions.
+Also, if the stoichiometric matrices $S$ and $O$ satisfy $OV=0$ (i.e., ${\rm Im}[O^{T}]\subset{\rm Im}[S^{T}]$), the system is a so-called unconditionally equilibrium system \cite{06,07}.
 This means that, for any choice of reservoir condition $(\tilde{T},\tilde{\mu})$, the system must converge to an equilibrium state.